trhallam/sim2x/README.md

     </a>
 </p>

-A set of classes for making flexible digital rock models.
+A set of methods and tools for transforming reservoir flow simulation models, well logs and other things into the impedance and seismic amplitude domain.

 ## Installation